Chelsoconn/theDOM/notes.md

 - The web browser doesn't make an automatic HTTP request; instead, JavaScript code initiates it, typically from an event listener.
 - When the browser receives a response, JavaScript code *optionally* takes the response's body and updates the page as needed.
 Note that the JavaScript code is free to ignore the response.
 - **To summarize: when requesting a resource using JavaScript, the  developer must write code that initiates the request and then optionally handles the response.**
+- AJAX, an acronym for asynchronous JavaScript and XML, is a means of obtaining data from a server after the page has already been loaded and rendered.
+- It also allows sending data back to the server without reloading the page.
+AJAX is used much more often in modern websites and applications to provide that "snappy" or immediate response feeling.

 One popular use case for AJAX is to display some pertinent information  in a popup when the user hovers the mouse pointer over certain words: